sehgalvibhor/ontologymapping/index.md

 - template: detail-content
   block: text-1
   headline: Overview
-  content: "<p>Next to Chest X-ray, Echocardiogram (also known as cardiac ultrasound)
+  content: "<p>Echocardiogram (also known as cardiac ultrasound) is the single highest-volume
-    is the single highest-volume cardiac imaging test practiced in millions of hospitals worldwide.
+    cardiac imaging test practiced in millions of hospitals worldwide.
 There are numerous guidelines documents on what and how to measure heart anatomy and function in an echocardiogram.
 This has led to different hospitals, medical professionals and patients, speaking a different language when it comes to communicating ECHO results.
 Harmonization of reports is needed not just to directly improve clinical communications, but also to leverage the ontology labels in pursuit of advanced machine learning on cardiac ultrasound imaging.
 We propose a hierarchical ontology mapping model that can map free-text in ECHO reports to a standardized ontology.
     This model is exposed to the medical community as a web application that allows users to upload ECHO reports and extract a standardized representation of their input.</p>"
 - template: content-feature
   block: feature-1
   media_alignment: Left